carpit680/carpit680/README.md

 <br />
 <br />

-I'm Arpit Chauhan, a self taught Robotics Software Developer and a MERN Stack Developer India.
+I'm Arpit Chauhan, a self taught Robotics Software Developer and a MERN Stack Developer from India.
 I dropped out of MIT, Manipal after my second year.
+My interests lie in the domains of autonomous robotics including all of software, electronics and mechanical aspects as well as full stack web dev in my free time.
+I provide freelance services in the above mentioned domains.
 You can check my [website](https://arpitchauhan.com/) out!
-My interests lie in the domains of autonomous robotics including all of software, electronics and mechanical aspects as well as full stack webdev in my free time.
-I provide freelance services in the above mentioned domains.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />